postmanlabs/labs-docs/src/pages/docs/administration/upgrading-to-v8.md

 ---
-title: "Migrating to the current version of Postman"
+title: "Upgrading your team to the current version of Postman"
 order: 140.1
-page_id: "migrating_to_v8"
+page_id: "upgrading_to_v8"
 warning: false
 contextual_links:
   - type: section